-Workplace violence is a real problem that needs to be talked about more often.
+Workplace violence is a real problem that should be discussed more often.
 Right now, violence in the workplace ranks fourth in the leading causes of death while on the job.
-There were 500 deaths while on the job reported in 2016.
-These were all due to homicides.
+There were 500 workplace homicides while on the job reported in 2016.

-OSHA has records of all these instances that have occurred.
-Over 2 million people every year have reported that they have been the victim of violence.
+OSHA keeps records of all the reported workplace violence instances that have occurred.
+Over 2 million people every year report they have been the victim of violence at work.
 Violence in the workplace is not okay and needs addressing right away.

 Types of Workplace Violence

 There are many different forms of workplace violence that can go on.
 Any type is not permitted and should not go under the radar.
-Some examples of different ways that this can occur are in detail below.
+Some examples of different types of workplace violence include:

-Physical aggression is an act of someone hurting you physically.
-This act causes disruption in your work and can take a toll on you emotionally.
+Physical aggression is the act of hurting another person physically.
+While the assault is purely physical, this act can cause disruption in your work and can take a mental toll on you emotionally.
 You can also consider a threat made about harming you in some way an act of physical aggression.
-Report any of these instances to your supervisor right away.
+If either of these occur, report these instances to your supervisor right away.

 There are many different ways that an employee can experience violence.
 Any type of violence that you experience from a co-worker or superior needs reported.
-Some different examples of violent acts in the workplace are:
+Some different types of violent acts include:

-Intimidating employees is not okay and needs to be reported.
+Intimidating employees, or making employees timid or fearful, is another form of violence.
 It can be a form of harassment depending on the matter that is at hand.
-Some forms of intimidations that have been reported are:
+Some forms of intimidation that have been reported are:

-This is a form of violence in the workplace that is not tolerated.
-A threat that is made between coworkers needs to be reported.
+A threat is a statement of an intention to inflict pain, injury, damage, or another hostile action on a person.
+While some may not consider threats a direct form of violence, they should still be reported.
 If a coworker has made a threat that is about physical harm to you or your property, don’t be silent.

 When you are at work, you are there to complete a job.
-Behavior should be on point and focused on what you are there for.
-Disruptive behavior is distracting and inappropriate in the workplace.
+Behavior should appropriate and focused on what you are there for.
+If someone using disruptive behavior, it means their behavior is distracting and inappropriate for the workplace.

 Responsibility of The Employer

 It is unfortunate that workplace violence has to be a reality for anyone.
-If you have found yourself in this situation, you may be trying to decide how to address the situation.
+If you have found yourself in this situation without a supervisor present, you may be trying to decide how to address the situation in the moment.
 Here are a few ways that may help you:

 It is important to talk with your supervisor if you have experienced violence at work.
 You may be asked to give a written statement about the situation.
 This will help to keep the story straight and have something in writing to document it.